taier/Indie-Games-Helper/README.md

 Indie Games Helper v.1.0
 ==================

-Indie Games Helper is a lightweight API for implementing Advertising, GameCenter, In App Purchase and Sharing in iOS apps.
-If you've used something from that before, you know how much time and effort it takes to make it work.
+Indie Games Helper is a lightweight API for adding Advertising, GameCenter, In App Purchase and Sharing in iOS apps.
+If you've used something from that list before, you know how much time and effort it takes to make it work.

 ## Usage
   1. Take lib folder form this Demo Project